datafoodconsortium/standard/semantic-specifications/product-ontology.md

 [Click here to access a zoomable version of the document.](https://docs.google.com/presentation/d/157i0ySW3T89KviZHmderXl7X0ywuvtz0QunaHJcEF_Q/edit?usp=sharing)

 The question of products identification is treated in the technical standard and won’t be discussed here.

-We came up with that model through various iterations, you can especially [check that spreadsheet](https://drive.google.com/open?id=1l0wCwerm1ZW6zkUF4uB_A8u6B-MRaY3DmKSZKK9Z0vc) illustrating the cases we used to illustrate and validate our last iteration.
-We chose to characterize products through various orthogonal facets that enable precise understanding, rich research and comparisons.
-This will be really useful for several use cases.
-They will enable platforms to order products received from automated data exchange in their own appropriate taxonomy.
-Also, actors will be able to make searches in a pull of products from various platforms using various custom taxonomies.
+## Criterions

 So we choose the following “criteria” to uniquely identify products: